Matrix (Common Scale)

 Why use a Matrix (Common Scale)?

-Matrices are handy for breaking down a question or statement into several sub-points that can be more easily digested, and appraised, by respondents.
+Matrices are handy for breaking down a question or statement into several sub-questions.

 They’re also more interactive and visually pleasing than other question types may be, stemming any possible or mental-taxation.